vs-cristian/react-codegen-cli/README.md

 ## Configuration File

 You also can set-up configuration file manually.
-React codegen uses  [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)  for configuration file support.
+React CodeGen uses  [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)  for configuration file support.
 This means you can configure it via:

 -   A  `"react-codegen"`  key in your  `package.json`  file.
 -   A  `.react-codegenrc`  file, written in JSON or YAML, with optional extensions:  `.json/.yaml/.yml`  (without extension takes precedence).
 -   A  `.react-codegenrc.js`  or  `react-codegen.config.js`  file that exports an object.

-The configuration file will be resolved in the root folder of the project.
-If no configuration file found the default config will be used.

 `react-codegen` will look for a [configuration file](#configuration-file) in root folder and use it if available.
 If no config file found it will fallback to a default configuration.